taosdata/TDengine/docs/en/14-reference/05-taosbenchmark.md

 </details>

-## Command-line argument in detail
+## Command-line arguments in detail

 - **-f/--file &lt;json file&gt;** :
   specify the configuration file to use.
 This file includes All parameters.
 Users should not use this parameter with other parameters on the command-line.
 There is no default value.